DheerajKumar97/DheerajKumar97/README.md

 - ⚡ Fun fact: ...
 -->

 ➢ I'm B Tech Computer Science Engineering Graduate passed out in 2019.
-I'm having an extensive work experience in working with Technologies like Data Science, Machine Learning, Deep Learning and additionally i have my web developement skills.
+I'm having an extensive experience in working with Technologies like Data Science, Machine Learning, Deep Learning and additionally i have my web developement skills.

 ➢ Data Science practitioner with a Hands-on Experience in Python, Flask, Streamlit, SQL
 <br>